ansible/ansible/docs/docsite/rst/network_best_practices_2.5.rst

 The :ref:`eos_config <eos_config>` and :ref:`vyos_config <vyos_config>` modules have a ``backup:`` option that when set will cause the module to create a full backup of the current ``running-config`` from the remote device before any changes are made.
 The backup file is written to the ``backup`` folder in the playbook root directory.
 If the directory does not exist, it is created.

-To demonstrate how we can move the backup file to a different location we ``register`` the result and use the ``backup_path`` return value as source location to move the file into ``/tmp/backups/`` directory which we have created.
+To demonstrate how we can move the backup file to a different location, we register the result and move the file to the path stored in ``backup_path``.

 Note that when using variables from tasks in this way we use double quotes (``"``) and double curly-brackets (``{{...}}`` to tell Ansible that this is a variable.

 Troubleshooting
 ===============

-If you receive an connection error please double check the inventory and Playbook for typos or missing lines, if the issue still occurs follow the debug steps in :doc:`network_debug_troubleshooting`.
+If you receive an connection error please double check the inventory and Playbook for typos or missing lines.
+If the issue still occurs follow the debug steps in :doc:`network_debug_troubleshooting`.

 .. seealso::